ionicresearchlabs/ionic.416/README.md

 The longer IONIC.416 is kept open and running, the more information it acquires.
 Textual data is stored in the browser's [built-in database](https://en.wikipedia.org/wiki/Indexed_Database_API) for easy retrieval, searching, sorting, analysis, visualization and so on.

 None of the standard IONIC.416 components require any special server, server-side scripts or additional installations.
-Tracking cookies are unnecessary.
-Advertising scripts do _not_ need to phone home.
-Everything is open-source and lives collaboratively in the browser, as nature intended.
+Everything is open-source and works collaboratively in the browser, as nature intended.

 ## GETTING THE LATEST VERSION